Frame ID > Serial #

 The Team Mongoose and Supergoose frames are a little different.
 The same coding applies to the first part of the serial numbers as we discussed above, however, if a capital T is in front of or above the CXX it indicates that it is a 100% Chromoly frame.
 The Team Mongoose, Team Minigoose and Supergoose, all should have a T in this area.
 (Moosegoose, Two/Four, Two/Six, and the Kos Krusier also have 100 % Chromoly tubing).

-Serial numbers after 1981
+Serial numbers from 1981

 J2009981: according to this serial number the frame was manufactured in October of 1982.